syncfusion-content/fileformat-docs/File-Formats/Presentation/FAQ.md

 ## Why Metafile images doesn't gets preserved in Presentation to PDF/Image conversion?

 In .NET Core targeting applications, metafile images such as EMF and WMF have some limitations.
-Presentation library used SkiaSharp graphics library in Syncfusion.PresentationRenderer.Net.Core to render the text and images in PDF/Image conversion.
-But SkiaSharp doesn’t support the metafile images such as EMF and WMF format images, so, it doesn’t preserve the EMF images in ASP.NET Core platform.
-So, those images will not preserve in Presentation document to Image/PDF conversion using Presentation library.
+The presentation library used SkiaSharp graphics library in Syncfusion.PresentationRenderer.Net.Core to render the text and images in PDF/Image conversion.
+But SkiaSharp does not support metafile images such as EMF and WMF format images, so it does not preserve the EMF images in the ASP.NET Core platform.
+So, those images will not be preserved in the Presentation document to Image/PDF conversion using the Presentation library.

-As a work around to preserve the expected images in the converted Image/PDF, we suggest you to replace the EMF image to its equivalent JPEG or PNG and then convert the Presentation document to Image/PDF in order to preserve the image in the Image/PDF.
+As a workaround to preserve the expected images in the converted Image/PDF, we suggest you replace the EMF image with its equivalent JPEG or PNG and then convert the Presentation document to Image/PDF in order to keep the image in the Image/PDF.

 ## What are the NuGet packages to be installed to perform PowerPoint Presentation to PDF conversion in Linux OS?